 Master of Leisure

 My web sites try to present balanced opinions that carefully consider the many sides of a debate.
-The exception will be PrecisionLightning.com.
+The exception was going to be PrecisionLightning.com.
 Within my circle of friends, I have a reputation for a good rant on a variety of topics.
-Though I’ll be a bit more tempered than that, this site will contain strong, perhaps even acerbic, constructive criticism of politics, policies, or general issues.
-However, until this site is ready–and it remains a fairly low priority–it redirects to AGreyWorld.com.
+Though I planned to be a bit more tempered than that, the site was going to contain strong, perhaps even acerbic, constructive criticism of politics, policies, or general issues.
+However, this site was a fairly low priority.
+I finally realized that I wasn’t going to get around to this site so I stopped renewing the domain.
+Instead, I refer you to AGreyWorld.com.